luxass/github-action-template-ncc/README.md

 # github-action-template-ncc

-An opinionated github actions template
+An opinionated GitHub Actions Template using [@vercel/ncc](https://github.com/vercel/ncc) for bundling.

 ## Try it now!